 Non-Financial: Dr. Kleinert does not have any relevant non-financial relationships to disclose.

 Judy Page, PhD, CCC-SLP – Dr. Page is Associate Professor in Communication Sciences and Disorders, College of Health Sciences, at the University of Kentucky.
 She serves as recent past president of the American Speech and Hearing Association (ASHA).
 Her primary areas of interest are communication intervention strategies for persons with severe disabilities and augmentative and alternative communication (AAC) systems.
 Other research interests include early intervention, early literacy development, and interprofessional education and practice.

 She is a Fellow of the American Speech-Language-Hearing Association, a Fellow of the National Academies of Practice, a recipient of the Honors of the Kentucky Speech-Language-Hearing Association, and a past nominee for the American Speech-Language-Hearing Foundation’s DiCarlo Award for Outstanding Clinical Achievement.

-Disclosures: All presenters are employed by the University of Kentucky under a contract with the TIES Center at the University of Minnesota.
-The TIES Center is supported through a Cooperative Agreement (#H326Y170004) with the Research to Practice Division, Office of Special Education Programs, U.S. Department of Education.
+All authors are employees of the University of Kentucky.
+Funding for this project is a sub-contract from the University of Minnesota TIES Project.
+TIES Center is supported through a Cooperative Agreement (#H326Y170004) with the Research to Practice Division, Office of Special Education Programs, U.S. Department of Education.
 Opinions expressed do not necessarily reflect those of the U.S. Department of Education or Offices within it.
+Project Officer: Susan Weigert.